gravity-nip/gravity-nip.github.io/_pages/research.md

 <b> Theoretical physics, Astrophysics, Geometry----</b>all intertwined by Einstein's general relativity, our modern theory of gravity.

-Our group's broad goal is to explore and better understand <b> gravity </b> in all its facets.
-We describe below the questions and ideas that endure as objects of our excitement and fascination.
+Our group's overarching goal is to explore and gain a deeper understanding of <b> gravity </b> in all its facets.
+Below, we describe below the questions and ideas that endure as objects of our excitement and fascination.

 ![]({{ site.url }}{{ site.baseurl }}/images/respic/rn_penrose_marc1.jpg){: style="width: 300px; float: right; border: 5px; padding-left: 20px"}